UEFA Super Cup: Besiktas boss Avci breaks down Liverpool & Chelsea's tactics after Reds triumph in Istanbul | Goal.com

 Besiktas boss Avci breaks down Liverpool & Chelsea's tactics in the UEFA Super Cup

-Istanbul was the venue for the first all-English UEFA Super Cup as two giants challenged each other for supremacy of the continent.
+Istanbul was the venue for the first all-English UEFA Super Cup as two giants challenged each other for continental supremacy.

 Jurgen Klopp's Liverpool looked to capture another piece of silverware after their Champions League triumph last June, while Frank Lampard's Chelsea aimed to put a rough Premier League opening defeat to Manchester United behind them.

-It would be Liverpool emerging truimphant, as Reds goalkeeper Adrian stopped Tammy Abraham on Chelsea's fifth spot-kick to help his club once again taste European glory in Istanbul.
+It would be Liverpool who emerged truimphant, as Reds goalkeeper Adrian stopped Tammy Abraham on Chelsea's fifth spot-kick to help his team once again taste European glory in Istanbul.

-Besiktas’ magnificent stadium Vodafone Park was filled to capacity with more than 41,000 supporters and Abdullah Avci, the new boss of Besiktas, sat in attendance as Jurgen Klopp’s side prevailed against Chelsea on penalties.
-Avci analyzed the game and both teams in detail for Goal .
+Besiktas’ magnificent stadium Vodafone Park was filled to capacity with more than 41,000 supporters and Abdullah Avci, the Turkish giants' new boss, was in attendance to see Liverpool's shootout victory.
+Avci analysed the game and both teams in detail for Goal.

 What do you think about Liverpool’s transformation since the beginning of the last season?